siriphonNott/template-engine-js/README.md

 # Template Engine Demo
 use when you have HTML code you want to use over and over again, render value in template tag

+## Step by step
+  > add template.
+  > add render method.
+  > data for display in template,which must be array of object.
+  > variable keep the content of the element template.
+  > call render method with need parameter.

 ## Template tag
 ```
   <template id="MasterTemplate">